CTF Museum, Hong Kong

 The architecture of SO–IL’s museum, designed at the same time construction on the building began, is driven by the challenges of its unique setting: It rests atop a K11 Art Mall and below a dozen floors of luxury waterfront residences.
 The museum combines the top two floors of the podium, originally designed for retail and further food and beverage, with a generous rooftop sculpture terrace that boasts the magnificent skyline of Hong Kong as its backdrop.

 Typical museums are closed volumes avoiding engagement with the often hyper-urban environment that surrounds them.
 Simply embracing transparency would also implicate the museum in commercialized city space.
 Instead, SO–IL proposed to envelop the floating museum with a facade made of glass tubes nine meters tall and one meter in diameter, each weighing two tons.
-From the street, the sculptural monumentality and visual distortion created by the tight curvature of glass creates an abstraction, distinguishing the museum from its context.
+From the street, the sculptural monumentality and visual distortion of the glass creates an abstraction, distinguishing the museum from its context.
 Up close, the glass makes its contents clear to visitors, introducing playful arrays of reflection and light.